 Every year, GMAC releases a new set of the three official GMAT books: The Official Guide for GMAT Review, The Official Guide for GMAT Verbal Review, and The Official Guide for GMAT Quantitative Review.

 You can check out sample papers and e-books in PDF Format for better GMAT preparation.

 Now that you have an idea of the complexity and depth of the exam, it is important to focus on how best to prepare for the exam.
-Though the GMAT preparation strategy depends largely on one’s personal choices, it is important to compare among the two available strategies, computer or paper-based.
+Though the GMAT online preparation strategy or regular classes depends largely on one’s personal choices, it is important to compare among the two available strategies, computer or paper-based.